|

 require revisiting the design of the replication.

-The considerations above should reinforce not to implement a
+The considerations above should reinforce not to implement a higher

-it is complicated to create and monitor the replication environment.
+complicated to create and monitor the replication environment.

 Concepts and